CityOfZion/props/docs/docs/overview.md

 The PROPS project is ambiguous in scope outside of those goals.
 Included within this scope is the minting of `puppet` NFTs which are defined as `General Purpose Utility NFTs`.
-In addition to the value of having a general use utility NFT in the ecosystem for developers to leverage, this particular contract provide multiple great examples of how the other PROPS contracts can be leveraged.
+In addition to the value of having a general use utility NFT in the ecosystem for developers to leverage, this particular contract provide multiple great examples of how the other props contracts can be leveraged.
 Further, it is an excellent reference for new developers who are interesting in NFT development.

 While the `Puppet` NFTs are designed with `metaverse` applications in-mind, we make no assertions which limit their